 - 1. The monthly gross earned income of the household is calculated according to the rules found in this chapter. - 2.
-A standard work expense disregard of 27% or \$180.00 whichever is greater of the household's gross earned income is subtracted. - 3.
+A standard work expense disregard of the greater of 27% or \$180.00 is subtracted from the household's gross earned income. - 3.
 A time-limited percentage is subtracted from the remaining earned income to arrive at the countable earned income amount.
-(See 17-55-40, Employment Disregards, for the time-limited percentage disregard cycle.) - 4.
+(See 400-19-105-25, Employment Disregards, for the time-limited percentage disregard cycle.) - 4.
 Unearned income is added to the countable earned income amount to determine the total countable income for the household. - 5.
-Non-household member deduction is subtracted for stepparent and minor parent budgeting, if applicable. - 6.
-The following allowable expense amounts are subtracted from the total countable income to arrive at the adjusted net income: - For Stepparent or Minor Parent budgeting: - Health insurance premiums; - Amounts paid to any others not living in the home, but claimed as dependents on income tax returns, if applicable. - Paid child or spousal support by a TANF household member,

-Child or adult dependent care for paid employment or a combination of paid employment and education/training subject to the maximum limits,
+A Non-household member deduction is subtracted when calculating stepparent and minor parent budgeting, if applicable. - 6.
+The following allowable expense amounts are subtracted from the total countable income to arrive at the adjusted net income: - Paid child or spousal support by a TANF household member, - Child or adult dependent care for paid employment subject to the maximum limits,